GustinSchumacher/GustinSchumacher/README.md

 - 👋 Hi, I’m @GustinSchumacher
 - 👀 I’m interested in Full-Stack Development
-- 🌱 I’m currently learning Front-End Engineering
+- 🌱 I’m currently learning Front-End Development
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...